daleonpz/daleonpz.github.io/_posts/randomthought/2020-01-28-havent-i-taken-that-opportunity.md

 Maybe that was the main reason I lost some friends.

 However, in 2013 I started to travel the world.
-USA, Thailand, Singapore, Europe, Morocco... and so on, and  also to **notice something**...
+USA, Thailand, Singapore, Europe, Morocco and so on, and  also to **notice something**...

 I do parkour for a long time.
 And  parkour community, I would say, is supportive.
 Back then  it was even more.